fu-raz/FanControlThermaltake/README.md

 ![tt-controller](https://user-images.githubusercontent.com/5355154/179553404-eb8102e8-6ced-4eee-aae5-79912550e278.png)

 *Known Issues:*
-- It doesn't work when TTRGB is running.
-You can't run TTRGB and FanControl with this plugin at the same time.
-Maybe if you set the fans to 0% in TTRGB.
-Which means you don't get to change the RGB of the fans.
+- Running this plugin and TT RGB Plus at the same time is a problem.
+You could try to set the fans in TT RGB Plus to manual and 0%.
 - Setting the fan power is instant, but the read out takes a few seconds to adjust.
 So it takes a while before the Fan Control app sees the right RPM and Power values.

 *Possible Issues:*